EmanuelG-Gaming/barrier/README.md

 # Barrier
 A Java mod for Mindustry.
-Adds one new unit at the moment.
+Features a Barrier Unit (or Rejection, Humiliation, what you'll call it), two Wðls and even a status effect.

 ## Building for Desktop Testing